-For the purpose of the Data Protection laws, the data controller is Bargate Murray Limited with registered address at 44 Worship Street, London, EC2A 2EA (ICO Registration Number: ZA014758).
+For the purpose of the Data Protection laws, the data controller is Bargate Murray Limited with registered address at 16 Berkeley Street, Mayfair, London, W1J 8DZ (ICO Registration Number: ZA014758).

 The information we collect from you